 Even with today’s technologies, phone calls are still a popular way for customers to reach out to companies.
 Quick and effective phone service is a sign of high-quality customer service — an important trait for small businesses trying to gain a customer base.

 Calling a company can be a challenging experience, according to research firm Tracitca, which reports customers will hang up after only a minute of being placed on hold.
 Consumers want a swift resolution when they call, and keeping your phone support on track is an essential step in appearing professional to your client base.

-Cloud-based phone services offer automated assistants with personalized greetings and can quickly route calls and take messages.
+Cloud-based mobility voice lines offer automated assistants with personalized greetings and can quickly route calls and take messages.
 Alternatively, a hunt group feature will ring the first available person in your office.
 If you or your coworkers are frequently out of the office, use an app to set up your main number at the office to follow you on your cell phone when you’re on the go.

 No matter how your customers interact with you, make sure you can quickly access order information in one step, so the customer doesn’t have to repeat it.
 This creates a personalized experience and cuts down on the frustration of having to keep and read long or complicated tracking numbers—two factors that will keep your clients happy and make them remember your business in a positive light.

 You don’t need a big budget or a lot of employees to create a professional business persona that appeals to your customers.
 A few simple steps can help you craft an image and a reputation that will leave a lasting impression.